 - npm and npm IntelliSense for verifying status of npm packages(installed or not) and auto-completions.

 - Remote - SSH to work on remote projects (for example, to access lab machines) through SSH with full VS Code functionality.

 - REST Client to run REST Calls within VS Code for quick manual testing.

 - Code Runner to run snippets (selected code) and single files of any code with a single click.

 - and more!

 Free lesson: Build a Node.js app for Azure Cosmos DB

 Build a database app to store and query data in Azure Cosmos DB by using Visual Studio Code and Node.js.
-View full details of the lessons on Microsoft Learn: Build a Node.js app for Azure Cosmos DB.
+View full details of the lessons at Build a Node.js app for Azure Cosmos DB.